PelleLille/hsl-docs/functions.rst

   * **false** to ``0`` (is_number)
   * **null** to **none** (check for expected type instead)

-.. function:: pack(format, [args..])
+.. function:: pack(format, [...args])

   Pack arguments into a binary string.
 On error ``None`` is returned.

   :param string format: the pack format
-  :param any args: the arguments for the pack format
+  :param any ....args: the arguments for the pack format
   :return: the packed data
   :rtype: string